lexdos1147-max/linux-mint-installation-case-study/README.md

-# linux-mint-installation-case-study
+# Linux Mint EFI/MOK Troubleshooting - Dell Inspiron 3505

+## Overview

-A real-world Linux troubleshooting journey covering EFI, GRUB, Secure Boot, MOK errors, and Linux Mint installation issues on an old Dell laptop.
+This repository documents a real-world troubleshooting case involving Linux Mint boot failures caused by EFI/MOK related issues on a Dell Inspiron 3505.

+The purpose of this repository is to document the investigation process, findings and lessons learned while diagnosing Linux boot problems.

+---

 ## Goal

-Install Linux Mint 22.3 Cinnamon on a Dell Inspiron 3505 by replacing Windows 11.
+Install Linux Mint 22.3 Cinnamon on a Dell Inspiron 3505.

+---

 ## Hardware